aleph2c/miros/doc/cellular_automata.rst

 they aren't there, making the automata infinite.
 Or, we could wrap the paper into a tube so that there is no edge.
 I have seen that both of these things have been done before, but I haven't seen anyone just force a color onto the edge, like a wall.
-The guys that invented and played with automata are really *really* smart, and they follow a disciplined, mathematical aesthetic.
-So let's do something they wouldn't do, let's take their beautiful little program and run it into something completely arbitrary, let's build that wall!
+So, let's do that, let's build a wall.

 This will give us a chance to have two state machines interact in the same cellular automata.
 We need two different machines, a rule 30 machine and a wall